Context

 - Grooming: tolerates full body handling

-Target: 8-9 months old - well into the teenage phase when professional intervention is most valuable.
+Target: 8-10 months old - entering the teenage phase when professional intervention is most valuable.

 - Teenage phase (6-18 months) = boundary testing, regression, defiance